LaPepega/stlcat/README.md

 # stlcat

-A simple, small, terminal based, stl viwer written in C
+A simple, small, terminal based .stl file renderer written in C

 ## About